 It wasn't until I said, “No, there's a market here that we can serve,” and in our market that we served with Digital Marketer is small business owners.
 That's our big thing.
 We want to serve business owners and the agencies serving small business owners.
 That's the market that we advocate for.

-You see us teaching and talking about marketing, but there’s a lot of things that we used to talk about –launching a book on Kindle and doing all this other kind of niche side things — that we don’t talk about anymore because Digital Marketer is market-centric.
-The reason that we chose the name Digital Marketer is because I knew there was going to come a time where the term ‘Internet marketing’ would become passé.
+You see us teaching and talking about marketing, but there's a lot of things that we used to talk about –launching a business book on Kindle and doing all this other kind of niche side businesses — that we don't talk about anymore because Digital Marketer is market-centric.
+The reason that we chose the name Digital Marketer is because I knew there was going to come a time where the term ‘Internet marketing' would become passé.

 There are also just so many chucklehead Internet marketers out there calling themselves Internet marketers, and they're really just, again, chuckleheads.
 That's just trying to be nice instead of using more colorful language.
 It's a family show after all.
 I also realize it's not about the Internet.
 It's mobile.
 It's digital.
 It's everywhere.
 That's why we did that.

 Everything that we've done has come out of recognizing that there's a market and saying, “I think we can serve this market.
 Let's do it.”
 The decision — and this is an important point.
 This is especially important for all the entrepreneurs out there — most people preach focus, and I believe that focus is important.
 I can do focus in chunks, but I also know that I'm an entrepreneur at heart.
 I want to go in there.
 I want to tinker.

 Part of the reason that we launch so many different companies that we go in to so many different markets is because, if I don't start something new, I'm going to break something old just so I can then go in and fix it.
 I know I will do it because I've seen me do it.
 I've seen me do it so many times.
 That's the reason we go into these different markets.
 Side hustle ideas are everywhere.
 We just grow and grow and grow.
 Each time we do it, we bring on more team members, and the things have grown from there.